Thank you for your interest in volunteering with the Vermont Foodbank!

-Help us taste and test Vermont Fresh: A Fruit and Vegetable Handbook as well as invent new, budget recipes for our network partners.
-This is an at-home volunteer opportunity.
-No experience required, just the ability to follow recipes, take photos, offer feedback or invent new recipes for basic fruits and vegetables.
+Help us taste and test Vermont Fresh: A Fruit and Vegetable Handbook.
+No experience required, just the ability to follow recipes, take photos and offer feedback.
 For more info, e-mail Michelle Barber at firstname.lastname@example.org.

 Help us distribute boxes of food to individuals and families in your community.
 This commitment takes place at a specific time, day and location each month.